lukaszsobala/phmm-tree-improved/IMPLEMENTATION_SUMMARY.md

 **Usage Pattern**: These functions are called once per algorithm execution for setup/cleanup, not in performance-critical loops.

 The enhanced PHMM-Tree is now production-ready for high-throughput phylogenetic analysis workflows while maintaining the accuracy and reliability of the original implementation.

+---

+## 🔄 Process-based Concurrency for Phylogenetic Analyses (2025-08-18)

+### Overview
+To avoid race conditions and false errors stemming from static/global state in legacy PHYLIP code (phylip.c, neighbor.c, upgma.c, kitsch.c, fitch.c), phylogenetic analyses are now dispatched as separate OS processes rather than OpenMP threads.
+This isolates each run’s memory and FILE handles, eliminating cross-algorithm interference.

+### New CLI
+- `-prc_threads`: the number of prc threads to be used
+- `-phylo_concurrent_threads <N>`: Maximum number of phylogenetic analyses to run concurrently.
+    - `0` or omitted: Auto-detect (uses available CPU threads, capped by number of tasks).
+- `-phylo_threads <M>`: Threads used within each individual algorithm run (defaults to 1).
+This remains independent from PRC threads.

+### Behavior
+- Selected analyses (Kitsch f-m/min, Fitch f-m/min, NJ, UPGMA) are queued as tasks.
+- A small worker pool uses `fork()/exec()` to launch `phmm-tree -phylo_worker <algo> <matrix> <output> <threads>` per task.
+- Concurrency is capped by `-phylo_concurrent_threads` or auto-detected value.
+- Results are collected via `wait()`, and a concise success summary is printed.

+### Rationale
+- PHYLIP modules rely on static/global variables and shared FILE pointers.
+Running them in threads within the same process previously led to flaky errors (e.g., “Unable to read the number of species…” or matrix diagonal issues).
+Process isolation is a robust remedy without invasive library refactors.

+### Notes
+- Implementation files: `HMMTree.cpp` (worker entrypoint and CLI), `phylip_draw_tree.cpp` (task queue + worker pool), `HMMTree.h` (state/config options).
+- Platform: POSIX/Linux (uses `fork/exec/wait`).
+- Logging: Per-task completion messages are suppressed to keep output clean; a final success summary remains.